Tanbouz/codepipeline-artifact-merge/readme.md

 ### 4. Notes
  * __CodePipeline Artifact Merge__ combines different artifacts at the root level of the directories.
+ * There is an option to have each input artifact contained in its own folder within the output artifact zip, with the folder name being the input artifact name itself.
+To set this option, enter the JSON string `'{ "subfolder": true }'` as an input parameter to the lambda.
  * Even though there is no hard-limit on how many artifacts the function can merge, it is currently limited by CodePipeline & Lambda integration restriction of 5 input artifacts. ( Cascade merge? )
  * If your application code size is large, maybe tweaking Lambda's __Memory__ and __Timeout__ can help.